Tommy Sherwood: What is your name and major?

 TS: Are you involved in any clubs, organizations, or sports on campus?
 If so, what are your roles there?

-AF: Yeah, so I’m involved in a few.
+AF: Yeah, I’m involved in quite a few.
 I’m the ethics chair for Phi Theta Sigma, the honors law fraternity on campus.
-Then I’m the secretary working alongside you for WPSPJ.
-Recently, this semester, I joined Brave New Radio, and I am a member of the news department, where I anchor and write.
+Then I’m the secretary working alongside you for WPSPJ and Managing Editor of the paper.
+Also, this semester, I joined Brave New Radio, and I am a member of the news department, where I anchor and write.

 TS: If you were to go back and give your freshman self advice, what would it be?

-AF: So, I would tell freshman me that organization is–always–the key to success.
-I have a planner, which helps.
-Well, technically, it’s not a planner; it’s just a Google Doc.
-I write down all my classes and everything I have to do for them.
-I also have everything in my Outlook calendar, and it, you know, it’s helpful because when you have a lot of things going on, it’s easy to forget something.
+AF: So, I would tell my freshman self that organization is always the key to success.
+I have a planner where I write down all my classes and everything I have to do for them.
+I also have all my upcoming events and deadlines in my Outlook calendar, and it’s super helpful because when you have a lot of things going on, it’s easy to forget something.
 You know, you miss two or three class assignments, which could be the difference between an A and a B plus.
-And you always want to strive for the best.
-So, I believe, organization is the key to success in college and beyond.
+So, that’s what I’d tell my freshman self.

 TS: What do you believe sets you apart from the average student at WPU?